Saw-Fish/ESP32-C6-MicroDev/README.md

 # ESP32-C6-MicroDev
-A minimal dev board based on the ESP32-C6-MINI-1-N4 designed to solve a niche problem that requires a connection via USB-A with non standard pinout.
+A versatile minimal dev board based on the ESP32-C6-MINI-1-N4.

+Using ESPHome this is can be used as a local only replacement for the Tuya module in Skyfan DC ceiling fans, removing the need for cloud connectivity.
+See [examples](https://github.com/Saw-Fish/ESP32-C6-MicroDev/tree/main/Examples) for basic config.

+**Note: This device is in no way associated or approved by Ventair, using it in this manner may void your warranty.**

 The full source for later versions will be posted once complete.
-V0.1 is not for production as there are minor bugs.
+V0.1 is not for production as there are minor bugs (see below).

+## Purchasing

+Boards are available on [Tindie](https://www.tindie.com/products/saw_fish/esp32-c6-microdev-v01/)

-## Installation:
+## Installation

+Boards can be flashed with ESPHome or your IDE of choice.

 Purchased boards will be flashed with a minimal program that provides basic information about the board via serial.
 Baud rate 115200.

 The USB-C port is for uploading a program via the C6 built in USB-JTAG interface.

-## Usage:
+## Usage

 - The USB-A port is for runtime use.
 The pinout is the same as a standard USB-A with the exeption of the Vbus pin being directly connected to the 3.3V rail on the board.
 Do NOT plug this in to a standard USB-A port, doing so will damage the device.